Morse-Bott cohomology from homological perturbation theory: Basic Example: Finite Dimensional Morse-Bott Cohomology

-The Morse-Bott-Smale condition is equivalent to the intersections are transverse.
+The Morse-Bott-Smale condition implies that the intersections are transverse.
 On the other hand, let $M_{i,k}\cap \cM_{j,\epsilon,r}$ be the set of flow lines in $M_{i,k}$ which contains a flow line in $\cM_{j,\epsilon,r}$, then it is an open set of $M_{i,k}$, and we have embedding

 The image is